 I assumed her resentment had something to do with the extracurricular activity I enjoyed with her mom before the divorce.
 Millie had once barged into one of our afternoon matinees.

-What I needed was to make a better impression on Millie, to do something for her she would never forget.
-But first, I had to rid myself of the little dog.
+What I needed was to make a better impression on Millie, to do something for her she would never forget, such as drowning her in the bathtub.
+But alas, the legal statutes disagreed with that, too.
+And first, I had to rid myself of the little dog.
 Millie could wait.

 I inhaled a six-pack of Budweiser to take off the edge — much more satisfying than the time I once inhaled a wasp — and then I was off.

 As I headed out the door, my girlfriend’s voice trailed behind.
 “The Weather Channel says it’s gonna storm!”

 “Pay no attention to that man behind the curtain,” I shouted back.
 “Meteorological hacks…all of them.”

 I heard several padded footsteps coming from the house, and my girlfriend soon appeared in the doorway.
 With wavy black hair that crashed against her shoulders and soft, plump thighs that beckoned below her oversized t-shirt, she knew full well that if she wiled me with her curves and banter, before long I’d be dragging my knuckles on the ground and speaking in the clacks and grunts of an ancient hominid tongue.

 “Millie’s at the movies with her friends tonight,” my girlfriend murmured.
 “If you skip that dumb walk, we could get some extra snuggle time.”